wdporter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 5. This is the question that *must* be asked: “Where can I go for protection?”.
-²“Seek and ye shall find” does not mean that you should seek blindly and desperately for something you would not recognise.
+“Seek and ye shall find” does not mean that you should seek blindly and desperately for something you would not recognise.
-³Meaningful seeking is consciously undertaken, consciously organised and consciously directed.
+Meaningful seeking is consciously undertaken, consciously organised and consciously directed.
-⁴The goal must be formulated clearly and kept in mind.
+The goal must be formulated clearly and kept in mind.
-⁵Learning and wanting to learn are inseparable.
+Learning and wanting to learn are inseparable.
-⁶You learn best when you believe what you are trying to learn is of value to you.
+You learn best when you believe what you are trying to learn is of value to you.
-⁷However, not everything you may want to learn has lasting value.
+However, not everything you may want to learn has lasting value.
-⁸Indeed, many of the things you want to learn may be chosen *because* their value will not last.
+Indeed, many of the things you want to learn may be chosen *because* their value will not last.

 ::: details Expanded
 This is the question that *must* be asked: “Where can I go for protection?”.
-²“Seek and ye shall find” does not mean that you should seek blindly and desperately for something you would not recognise.
+“Seek and ye shall find” does not mean that you should seek blindly and desperately for something you would not recognise.
-³Meaningful seeking is consciously undertaken, consciously organised and consciously directed.
+Meaningful seeking is consciously undertaken, consciously organised and consciously directed.
-⁴The goal must be formulated clearly and kept in mind.
+The goal must be formulated clearly and kept in mind.
-⁵Learning and wanting to learn are inseparable.
+Learning and wanting to learn are inseparable.
-⁶You learn best when you believe what you are trying to learn is of value to you.
+You learn best when you believe what you are trying to learn is of value to you.
-⁷However, not everything you may want to learn has lasting value.
+However, not everything you may want to learn has lasting value.
-⁸Indeed, many of the things you want to learn may be chosen *because* their [the-things-you-want-to-learn’s] value will not last.
+Indeed, many of the things you want to learn may be chosen *because* their [the-things-you-want-to-learn’s] value will not last.
 :::

 ::: details Substituted
 This is the question that *must* be asked: “Where can I go for protection?”.
-²“Seek and ye shall find” does not mean that you should seek blindly and desperately for something you would not recognise.
+“Seek and ye shall find” does not mean that you should seek blindly and desperately for something you would not recognise.
-³Meaningful seeking is consciously undertaken, consciously organised and consciously directed.
+Meaningful seeking is consciously undertaken, consciously organised and consciously directed.
-⁴The goal must be formulated clearly and kept in mind.
+The goal must be formulated clearly and kept in mind.
-⁵Learning and wanting to learn are inseparable.
+Learning and wanting to learn are inseparable.
-⁶You learn best when you believe what you are trying to learn is of value to you.
+You learn best when you believe what you are trying to learn is of value to you.
-⁷However, not everything you may want to learn has lasting value.
+However, not everything you may want to learn has lasting value.
-⁸Indeed, many of the things you want to learn may be chosen *because* the-things-you-want-to-learn’s value will not last.
+Indeed, many of the things you want to learn may be chosen *because* the-things-you-want-to-learn’s value will not last.
 :::

 ::: details Simplified